MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 Storage configuration is one of the critical components to a SQL Server deployment for Operations Manager.
 Database servers tend to be heavily I/O bound due to rigorous database read and write activity and transaction log processing.
 The I/O behavior pattern of Operations Manager is typically 80% writes and 20% reads.
 As a result, improper configuration of I/O subsystems can lead to poor performance and operation of SQL Server systems and becomes noticeable in Operations Manager.

-It is important to test the SQL Server design by performing throughput testing of the IO subsystem prior to deploying SQL Server.
+It's important to test the SQL Server design by performing throughput testing of the IO subsystem prior to deploying SQL Server.
 Ensure that these tests are able to achieve your IO requirements with an acceptable latency.
 Use the [Diskspd Utility](https://github.com/Microsoft/diskspd) to evaluate the I/O capacity of the storage subsystem supporting SQL Server.
 The following blog article, authored by a member of the File Server team in the product group, provides detailed guidance and recommendations on how to go about performing stress testing using this tool with some PowerShell code and [capturing the results using PerfMon](/archive/blogs/josebda/sqlio-powershell-and-storage-performance-measuring-iops-throughput-and-latency-for-both-local-disks-and-smb-file-shares).
 You can also refer to the [Operations Manager Sizing Helper](https://techcommunity.microsoft.com/t5/system-center-blog/operations-manager-2012-sizing-helper-tool/ba-p/345075)  for initial guidance.

 ### NTFS allocation unit size

 Volume alignment, commonly referred to as sector alignment, should be performed on the file system (NTFS) whenever a volume is created on a RAID device.
 Failure to do so can lead to significant performance degradation and is most commonly the result of partition misalignment with stripe unit boundaries.
 It can also lead to hardware cache misalignment, resulting in inefficient utilization of the array cache.
-When formatting the partition that will be used for SQL Server data files, it is recommended that you use a 64-KB allocation unit size (that is, 65,536 bytes) for data, logs, and tempdb.
+When formatting the partition that will be used for SQL Server data files, it's recommended that you use a 64-KB allocation unit size (that is, 65,536 bytes) for data, logs, and tempdb.
 Be aware, however, that using allocation unit sizes greater than 4 KB results in the inability to use NTFS compression on the volume.
-While SQL Server does support read-only data on compressed volumes, it is not recommended.
+While SQL Server does support read-only data on compressed volumes, it isn't recommended.

 ### Reserve memory